Already have labs? Get a free clinical review Upload now

 So can low testosterone cause joint pain in men?
 The honest answer: it often contributes, but is rarely the only cause.
 Joint pain is usually a mix of wear and tear, past injuries, weight, activity level, and genetics.
 Low testosterone can tilt that mix in the wrong direction by increasing inflammation, weakening bone, and shrinking muscle that stabilizes your joints.

 Recent research backs this up.
-A 2025 study in BMC Musculoskeletal Disorders followed men over time and found that those with low testosterone had about double the risk of developing osteoarthritis, the most common form of arthritis, compared with men whose levels were normal.
-Other studies suggest that low testosterone is more frequent in men with chronic inflammatory joint diseases and in men who have gained significant weight, which itself strains the joints.,[1]
+A 2025 longitudinal cohort study in BMC Musculoskeletal Disorders followed men over time and found that those with low testosterone had about double the risk of developing osteoarthritis, the most common form of arthritis, compared with men whose levels were normal.
+[4] Low testosterone is also more common in men with obesity and other chronic conditions that can increase inflammation and strain joints.
+[1] [2]

 If you are a man with nagging joint pain and also notice classic low testosterone symptoms like low libido, fatigue, and muscle loss, hormones deserve a closer look.
 You may still have arthritis or overuse injuries, but low testosterone can make all of those feel worse and recover more slowly.